Shadow Raiders: Cancellation

-The series had originally been planned to have three seasons and 40 episodes in total.
-But during the exhibition of season two, the toy line had very low sales in Canada.
-Because of this, despite the series receiving good ratings, the producers decided to cancel it because the series was made to promote the toy line.
-Due to the cancellation, the third season was not made.
+The series had originally been planned to produce three seasons with 40 episodes in total.
+But despite favorable ratings of the season two's initial broadcasting, the toy line sales were unacceptable in the program's production country, prompting the series cancellation due to the program's sole existence as the toy line's promotion, eliminating any possibility of the third season's production.

 Home releases

 The entire series was released on DVD by ADV Films in the year 2000.
 The series was spread over six volumes.
 Bonus features on the DVDs included data files on the characters, animation turnarounds, and a series trailer, featuring original animation not seen in the series.
 Much like fellow Mainframe Entertainment series ReBoot, the North American DVDs are long out of print and rare, though tend to fetch substantially less than other Mainframe DVDs.

 Both complete seasons are available in two sets in the United Kingdom.
 Eight volumes were released in Germany (English + German audio) and six volumes were released in Russia, both also containing all 26 episodes.